I came across an interesting study about researchers who tried using a memory technique called the method of loci to help subjects counter depression.

 Sorry for the lack of blog posting recently.
 I’m working out my plans for the future, which is a time-consuming process.

 I’m in the Cyclades at the moment and am looking online for a job.
 I’m going to close my current business down and work for another company.
 If anyone knows of any job availabilities in the memory field, please let me know.
-My background is in Internet marketing including: advanced SEO, social media, content management, content writing, and community development.

 Otherwise, I will take a regular, full-time job in the hostel industry that leaves me enough time in the day to train on memory.
 With my current business taking up 10 to 16 hours per day, I don’t have enough free time to seriously train.